mikeascalon/reading-notes/read 01.md

 What symbol will create a heading in Markdown?
 #
 How many do you need to create the largest heading?
+1

 How many do you need to create the smallest heading?
+6

 When making text bold or italicized for emphasis, it is best practice to use which symbol?
+*

 How do you create a link with Markdown?

+To create an link by wrapping link text in brackets [ ], this will be the text that will show on your page and  wrap the URL address in parentheses ( ).

 What are the three symbols you can use to create an unordered (bulleted) list with Markdown?

+Three synbols that you can use for unordered list, add dashes (-), asterisks (*), or plus signs (+) in front of line items.